 7. Use loyalty cards

 If you’re going to spend money you might as well get something back for it.
-If you use loyalty cards like the Boots Advantage card, Tesco Clubcard and the Sainsbury’s Nectar card make sure you get the most out of them.
+If you use loyalty cards like the Boots Advantage card, Tesco Clubcard and the Sainsbury’s Nectar card, make sure you get the most out of them.
+They exist to be used, but so many people don’t bother.

-Remember to use them every time you shop, and be sure to check their websites for special offers.
+You can do this by remembering to use them every time you shop, and be sure to check their websites for special offers.
 Often the deals on there will give you more value for your points than if you were to use them in store.
+Log into your accounts and see what your points can get you.

 8. Share and swap with friends and neighbours

 Also, share lawnmowers, power tools and other big-ticket items with neighbours.
-Bulk-buy food and household goods at the Cash and Carry and share them out with neighbours so that you all end up paying less.
+Bulk-buy food and household goods and share them out with neighbours so that you all end up paying less.
 See our article on buying in bulk with your friends to save money.

 9. Get as much as you can for free

-Get a holiday nearly free (at least the accommodation part) by swapping your house with someone in another country.
+If you want to be really adventurous, you can get free holiday (well at least the accommodation part) by swapping your house with someone in another country.
 Try the website Homeexchange.com for an amazing selection of homes all round the world.
+If you get the right people, and live in a place people love to visit, this can be a great idea.

 10. Shop around to save